 We recommend that most visitors rent a car because of the lack of public transportation.
-Find out more at Getting Around Providenciales.
-See our Providenciales Taxis for more information on taxis fares, stands and availability.
+Find out more at Getting Around Providenciales, Providenciales Car Rentals, and Driving in the Turks and Caicos.
+See Providenciales Taxis for more information on taxi fares, stands, and availability.

-Parking fees are on par with major international airports such as London Heathrow and Miami International Airprort.
+Parking fees are on par with major international airports such as London Heathrow and Miami International Airport.
 It is illegal to leave cars unattended at the curbside.